Skyscanner/backpack-react-native/UNRELEASED.md

 **Fixed:**

+- react-native-bpk-component-calendar:
+  - Fixed an issue which caused a crash when `minDate` and `maxDate` were accessed over the bridge.

 - react-native-bpk-component-text:
   - Set `maxFontSizeMultiplier` to ensure RN screens still function at large zoom levels.
 Note that in the future this limitation will be removed, and screens will be expected to respond accordingly.